May 3, 2023

 Company

-Are you looking for ideas to liven up your digital learning offerings a bit?
+Are you looking for ideas to spice up your digital learning offerings a bit?
 With a wink and creative implementations, learning is much more fun – and it also benefits the atmosphere in e-learning.
 Here in the blog, we present extraordinary use cases for your LMS.
 In this article: The Music Quiz!

-• Incorporating different formats and especially videos.
+• Incorporate different formats, especially videos.

 The Music Quiz – An Extraordinary Idea for Your Online Offering